insightlake/Data-Profiler/README.md

 Profiler tracks the changes to the metadata, generated classifications, scores, tags etc. using various audit events.

 <img style="width:100%;" src="images/audit.png">

-## Tags & Properties
-Any data element can be tagged for example a table or cell can be tagged as secure, which can then be used by security policy manager to automatically secure the access to the table or cell.
-Ingestion flow can be tokenized with tags, which can flow through end to end data pipeline for better lineage tracking.
-Other than tagging, properties (name, value) can be defined on data elements.
-For example on credit card column a property "Masking" with value "last 4" can be defined and used in business rules where ever data gets processed.

-## Business Glossary
-Metadata Store enables companies to put business context over technical metadata to provide clear business terms on top of physical data.
-It also increases the productivity of the enterprise.
-Generated glossary helps cross functional alignment between various business groups and provides a common business vocabulary across organization.

-To learn more, check out [http://www.insightlake.com/data-profiler.html](http://www.insightlake.com/data-profiler.html)

 ## Rules
 * Pre-defined rules to identify data elements